 (1) "L'Usage de la Règle de Proportion," Paris, 1624.
-De Morgan's assertion that this book describes nothing more than Gunter's scale is corroborated by P. M. N. Benoit, who examined copies in the Bibliothèque nationale and the Bibliothèque Mazarine in Paris.
+De Morgan's assertion that this book describes nothing more than Gunter's scale1 is corroborated by P. M. N. Benoit,2 who examined copies in the Bibliothèque nationale and the Bibliothèque Mazarine in Paris.
 There is a copy in the Bodleian Library.

 in the Bodleian Library.
 Wingate brought out in 1626 in London a translation under the title "Use of the Rule of Proportion."
 Later editions appeared in 1628, 1645, 1658, and 1683.
 De Morgan saw the 1645 edition, a copy of which is in the British Museum.
 Wingate died in 1656.
 (2) "Arithmétique logarithmique," Paris, 1626.
-De Morgan described this book.
-He saw also the "Logarithmeticall Table," London, 1635, which is anonymous, but is attributed to Wingate.
+De Morgan described this book."
+He saw also the "Logarith-meticall Table," London, 1635, which is anonymous, but is attributed to Wingate."
 (3) "Construction and Use of the Line of Proportion," London, 1628.
 Copy in the British Museum.
 The "line instrument named in the preceding text.
 The first part of this book was enlarged by John Kersey the elder in 1650 under the new title "Arithmetique Made Easie."
-De Morgan saw the editions of 1673 and 1760.
-The second part was re-edited by Wingate in 1652.
+De Morgan saw the editions of 1673 and $1760.^{8}$ The second part was re-edited by Wingate in 1552.
 Copy in the British Museum.
 The instrument described here is still the "line of proportion."

 London, 1628.
 Copy in the British Museum.
 The "line of proportion" here described is merely a mechanical table of logarithms.
 There are no sliding parts.
 (4) "Of Naturall and Artificiall Arithmetique," London, 1630.
 Copy in the Bodleian Library.
-Describes only the
+Describes only the edition).
+(7) "The Clarks Tutor for Arithmetick and Writing . . . being the Remains of Edmund Wingate," London, 1671.
+Copies of both books in the Bodleian Library.
+Neither contains an account of the slide rule.

 (5) "Ludus Mathematicus," London, 1654, 1681.
-De

-Morgan inspected the first edition.
+De Morgan 6 inspected the first edition.
 (6) "Use of the Gauge-rod," London, 1658 (second